modem-works/terra/README.md

 <br> <!-- Additional spacing -->
 <br> <!-- Additional spacing -->

-###  Designed with the science of AI and the wisdom of mindfulness, TERRA is the incredible, pocket-sized compass that lets you wander without getting lost.
+##  Designed with the science of AI and the wisdom of mindfulness, TERRA is the incredible, pocket-sized compass that lets you wander without getting lost.
+Leave your phone behind and reconnect with your surroundings.

 <br> <!-- Additional spacing -->